 Note that in K2AV's case, success with visibility considerations made it possible to route and construct following nearly all of the recommendations in this section, benefiting the TX signal strength.

 Support poles should be PVC pipe at the point they directly support FCP wires.
 Steel or wood, set in the ground or concrete to provide base support, should convert to PVC for at least the last 18 inches (0.5 m) above steel or wood vertical supports if the FCP wires are mounted close or directly to the pole.

 Cap a PVC pipe that directly supports FCP wires, allowing for water exit at the bottom of the pipe.
 The bottom of the PVC pipe should be configured in a way which allows water exit but does not allow insects to enter.
-A solid top cap and a bottom cap with a 1/8 inch (3 mm) hole drilled in the center has worked well, particularly for small diameter PVC pipe used for spacers.
 If the PVC slides over a pre-fabricated fence pole designed to be driven into the ground, leaving the bottom of the PVC pipe open and letting moisture soak into the dirt will work well.